owncloud/ocis/docs/architecture/posixfs.md

 1. User Management: Manipulations in the file system have to be done by the same user that runs Infinte Scale
 2. Only inotify and GPFS file system change notification methods are supported
 3. Advanced features versioning and trashbin are not supported yet
+4. The space/project folders in the filesystem are named after the UUID, not the real space name

 ## Setup